faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 ## Conclusion

-A tremendous number of cultural factors and practices align to encourage members to stay members and help to explain why a parent would send their teenager away from home to engage in full-time missionary work for more than a year.
+A significant number of teachings, cultural factors, and practices align to encourage LDS members to stay members and help to explain why a parent would send their teenager away from home to engage in full-time missionary work for more than a year.

-[^order]: Socializing forces are difficult to organize because the forces permeate the life of a Latter-day Saint and may occur in somewhat different order and flavors depending on individual circumstances.
-So, any particular categorization should be considered very loose, and a given example may apply to some extent to other categories.

 [^insufficientjustification]: The practice of bearing a testimony to find it may take advantage of the phenomenon of "insufficient justification".
 [From the 1959 study](http://psychclassics.yorku.ca/Festinger/) on insufficient justification: "If a person is induced to do or say something which is contrary to his private opinion, there will be a tendency for him to change his opinion so as to bring it into correspondence with what he has done or said." ([video which details the experiment](https://www.youtube.com/watch?v=CkJc6c3nKMw) and more on [insufficient justification](https://en.wikipedia.org/wiki/Insufficient_justification))